 Mistake 1: Making it too complicated.
 Start with one service and one staff member.
 Add complexity after you've seen how clients use the system.

 Mistake 2: Not telling clients it exists.
-The biggest reason booking systems don't get used is that clients don't know about them.
+The biggest reason a new booking flow goes unused — clients don't know about it.
 Tell every new client: "I take bookings online now — here's the link."
-Tell your existing clients in a WhatsApp message.
+Send your existing clients a WhatsApp message.

 Mistake 3: Abandoning it after a week.
 Client behaviour takes time to change.
 Give it a month before you decide if it's working.